mybeliefs/mybeliefs.github.io/docs/Old Testament/Law/genesis.md

 - Unfairly treated, decides to return to the land of Canaan
 - But now most pass through the land were Esau lives
 - Is afraid
-- Wrestles with a man all night, turns to be God
+- Wrestles with a man all night, turns out to be God
 - Changes name to Israel which means "God fights"

 #### Ch 33